c17hawke/pypi-2024-v1-packaging/docs/index.md

-# python cli template
+# python template (UPDATE THIS WITH ORIGINAL DOCUMENTATION RELATED INFORMATION LATER)

-# How to use this template?
+## Instruction on how to use this template?

 Documentation: `https://c17hawke.github.io/<repo-name>/<add project board link if any>`